ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 from a trusted party, or that it is part of the operating system that the application also relies on for other tasks.

-In either case, the Transport Services API is an internal interface that is used to change information locally between two systems.
+In either case, the Transport Services API is an internal interface that is used to exchange information locally between two systems.
 However, as the Transport Services system is responsible for network communication, it is in the position to potentially share any information provided by the application with the network or another communication peer.
 Most of the information provided over the Transport Services API are useful to configure and select protocols and paths